 "Thank you, Luci.
 Ever the proper host-" Luci?
 Was that supposed to be his father?- "Our lord goes on and tells me it's soooo urgent that I meet with him tonight, and what happens?
 I'm sitting here all evening with a crick in my neck, and he's off meeting with a vampire clan in bloody Australia.
 And I suppose he expects me to sit here until he decides to grace me with his presence, yes?"

-Draco had never heard anyone- except for maybe Aunt Bellatrix- speak so inappropriately about the Dark Lord (and h was using the term 'inappropriate' very loosely).
-He couldn't quite put his finger on the speaker, but his voice sounded suspiciously familiar… It was smooth, confident, definitely male, and almost seductive- which was a disturbing thought since Draco was fairly sure the only ones in the dark study were his father and this mystery man.
+Draco had never heard anyone- except for maybe Aunt Bellatrix- speak so inappropriately about the Dark Lord (and he was using the term 'inappropriate' very loosely).
+He couldn't quite put his finger on the speaker, but his voice sounded suspiciously familiar… It was confident, definitely male, and almost, dare he say it, seductive- which was a disturbing thought since Draco was fairly sure the only ones in the dark study were his father and this mystery man.

-"Please, dear.
+"Please.
 Like I haven't heard that one before.
+Five thousand times.
 You know, when you were on the other end of my wand a couple of years ago, you said the exact same thing.
-But I'm pretty sure you were mocking me,"
+But I'm pretty sure you were mocking me."

 There was a soft groan of complaint.